-Complete Streets also supports the growing focus on healthy communities and active lifestyles, advocates for increased convenience for seniors, and has been proven to spur economic growth and development within communities.
+Complete streets support the growing focus on healthy communities and active lifestyles, advocates for increased convenience for seniors and has been proven to spur economic growth and development within communities.
 There is also an increasing demand for integrated modal facilities and complete streets elements answer that demand.
 Incorporating complete streets concepts into the earliest stages of planning for a project provides viable, safe and accessible modal components.

 1. Ensuring a policy is in place

-If the transportation agency responsible for a new road facility has not adopted a Complete Streets policy, implementing or adopting such concepts can often be extremely difficult..
+If the transportation agency responsible for a new road facility has not adopted a complete streets policy, implementing or adopting such concepts can often be extremely difficult.

-The Institute of Transportation Engineers notes context sensitive design as being “the result of developing transportation projects that serve all users and are compatible with the surroundings through which they pass—the community and environment.”
+The Institute of Transportation Engineers notes context sensitive design (CSD) as being “the result of developing transportation projects that serve all users and are compatible with the surroundings through which they pass—the community and environment.”
 With that, context sensitive design goes hand-in-hand with complete streets and must be considered when planning such a project.

-Successful context sensitive design in Complete Streets projects is the result of extensive planning and collaboration at the very start of a project.
+Successful context sensitive design in complete streets projects is the result of extensive planning and collaboration at the very start of a project.
 Planners and designers must consider the demand of the facility in which they are working.
 A suburban area with four lanes and high-speed traffic doesn’t have the same user demands as a dense, urban corridor.

-RS&H takes a holistic approach to project development that relies heavily on community and stakeholder involvement to ensure we address and balance the demands of the users with the objectives of the project.
-The general public, stakeholders, property owners, chambers of commerce, as well as other economic development agencies are all asked to share their thoughts and needs so there can be a coordinated effort from the start to move forward with a project.
+RS&H takes a holistic approach to project development that relies heavily on community and stakeholder involvement to ensure we address and balance the demands of the users with the goals of the project.
+The public, stakeholders, property owners, chambers of commerce, as well as other economic development agencies are all asked to share their thoughts and needs so there can be a coordinated effort from the start to move forward with a project.

 Creative methods for public involvement are often the most successful.
 When the community doesn’t have time to come to us at a public meeting, we must go to them.
 Setting up tables at Little League baseball fields and community festivals, or using digital tools such as email surveys, geofencing, and social media have all proved effective at gathering feedback from the public.